knod/pa-data/README.md

 # Keeping Data

-For now, when the program is taking a break, just put the PDFs into the `data-mdj` you made in `pa-data-data`.
+For now, when the program is stopped (when you can see the command prompt), just put the PDFs into the `data-mdj` you made in `pa-data-data`.

 ~You don't really want to keep the data hanging around the project folder.
 What if you accidentally overwrite it with a `git pull origin master` or something weird.
 So...~